MicrosoftDocs/OfficeDocs-SharePoint/migration/migrate-webparts-api.md

 ## Security controls

-Due the security control design on the server side, the following behavior:
+Due to the security control design on the server side:

-- If the NoScript is off, then go on migrating all web part as currently
+- If NoScript is off, then go on migrating all web part
 - If NoScript is on, then first check web part level safety
     - If SafeAgainstScript is false, do not import it
     - If SafeAgainstScript is true, then check the web part property level safety